Rebelle (software): Watercolor and wet media simulation, DropEngine

 Rebelle’s watercolor simulation is built upon real-world color mixing, blending, moistening, and drying.
 The fluid simulation is based on Navier-Stokes equations to simulate the realistic fluid flow occurring in nature.
 Watercolor simulation in Rebelle is an extensive sandbox that consists internally of multiple layers, used to calculate the water and paint simulation, wetting, drying, and re-wetting already dried colors.
 Users can paint, erase, blend, and smear the painting, tilt the canvas to create water drops, and various watercolor effects, which are calculated in real-time.
 The simulation offers a realistic granulation effect as the paint dries into the paper.

 Thick paint and impasto

 Rebelle supports laying down thick layers of paint and lets users control the impasto depth of oils and acrylics.
 Creating thick or thin layers is possible with the Impasto engine, which uses a height map of the painting's structure.

 Rebelle 8 introduced significant changes to the way impasto effects are rendered within the software.
 The update features a system called RealShader, described as a new generation of Rebelle materials that utilize real photographs as environment maps.
 These environment maps are employed for image-based lighting, resulting in more realistic light interactions on raised paint surfaces.

 In addition to RealShader, Rebelle 8 includes a SoftShadows setting, which allows raised brushstrokes to cast ray-traced shadows.
 This enhancement provides a greater sense of depth and three-dimensionality to digital paint textures.

+Bristle brushes

+Rebelle’s bristle brushes are a category of digital brushes introduced in Rebelle 8 that simulate the behavior of natural hog-bristle paintbrushes through a particle-based brush engine.
+Each stroke behaves like a real brush, with individual hairs spreading, blending, and picking up pigment naturally.
+Unlike earlier texture-based brushes, the system models and renders individual brush strands, allowing each hair to respond independently to pressure, smudging, and color during a stroke.
+This approach enables more natural variation, depth, and impasto effect.